opentargets-archive/roadmap/README.md

-# Feature Tracking and Backlog

-Feature tracking repo for Open Targets releases

-This repo only contains issues (worthy of being a zenhub "Epic").
-These issues/epics are umbrellas for new features to be added to Open Targets.
-A feature can take one to multiple releases to complete.
+# Project planning repo
+- feature requests
+- bugs
+- user issues
+- etc..

-## Is My Thing a Feature (or Zenhub epic)?
+## Is My Thing a Epic (a.k.a.
+Feature) ?

 Here are a few rough heuristics.

-A feature is anything for which *any* of the following applies:
+An epic is anything for which *any* of the following applies:

 - would be part of release notes
 - a blog post could be written about after its release